abhinav/git-spice/doc/src/setup/auth.md

 It will take a few seconds to verify after you enter it.
 ```

+=== "GitHub"

-Two options are available for OAuth:
+    Additionally, on GitHub, two options are available for OAuth:

     - **OAuth**: grants access to all repositories, public and private.
     - **OAuth: Public repositories only**:
       grants access to public repositories only.

     For more granular control, use [GitHub App](#github-app) authentication.

+=== "GitLab"

+    GitLab does not have a public-only option.
+    All OAuth tokens grant access to all repositories.

 !!! note